 Ferro chrome is an alloy of chrome and iron with 50% to 68% chrome content primarily used in manufacturing stainless steel.
 Ferro chrome strengthens and offers corrosion resistance to stainless steel, thereby making it a unique product with multiple applications.
 Most of the world's ferro chrome is produced in China, South Africa, Kazakhstan and India.
 China is the world's largest producer of ferro chrome and contributes to more than half of global ferro chrome demand.
 It is the hub of ferro chrome production heavily dependent on chrome ore imports, primarily from South Africa.
-However, India's position as the second-largest producer and the second largest finished steel consumer after China highlights its remarkable presence in the global steel market.
+However, India's position as one of the largest producer and also one of the largest finished steel consumer after China highlights its remarkable presence in the global steel market.